250 Years of Banking in Greater Cincinnati: From Flatboats to Fintech

 The tools have changed dramatically.
 The purpose has not.

-We are proud to be part of that story — and proud to serve the people and businesses of Cincinnati and Northern Kentucky as a community bank that is genuinely, independently and permanently rooted here.
+We are proud to be part of that story — and proud to serve the people and businesses of Greater Cincinnati and Northern Kentucky as a community bank that is genuinely, independently and permanently rooted here.
 When it comes to your finances, there is something to be said for banking with people who actually live here, know this region and are genuinely invested in seeing it thrive — not just a name on a building.

 From all of us at Heritage Bank, Happy 250th Birthday, America.